Vehicles, Powersuits and Drones : Open Source

 //DJINN

 What can I say about djinns?
 That they are incredibly common?
-That they are essential to most space-based activities, so much that most people don't even mind them?
-All of that and a lot more I assume.
-Djinns are smallish (read: human-sized) space drones that are all based upon the same basic pattern: a CPU, manipulator arms, simple LIDAR sensors and manoeuvering thrusters.
-You may keep them "as is" or upgrade them with various shenanigans but at heart, that's all they are.
-Free-floating drones designed to pick up and manipulate things in zero-g, a domain in which we humans are sorely lacking.
+That they are essential to space-based activities, so much that most people don't even register them anymore?
+Djinns are smallish (read: human-sized) space drones that all share the same basic pattern: a CPU, manipulator arms, simple LIDAR sensors and manoeuvring thrusters.
+You may keep them “as is” or upgrade them with various shenanigans, but at heart, that's all they are.
+Free-floating drones designed to pick up and manipulate things in zero-g, a domain in which you humans are sorely lacking.
 Uninformed spacefarers will tell you djinns are stupid.
-That's just because they forgot to hook them up to a central AI and just let them fool around independently.
+That's just because they forgot to hook them up to a central autopilot and just let them fool around independently.
 Don't do that.

 //LASER DJINN

-"Little cyclops" I call them due to their laser "eye" (in fact a standard emitter) standing at the top of a little gimbal.
-This djinn design is a natural evolution of the good old laser grid system for debris and dust protection - except that instead of being stuck to the ship our lasers can now wander around and intercept threats with more flexibility.
+“Little cyclops” I call them due to the laser emitter standing at the top of a little gimbal.
+This djinn design is a natural evolution of the good old laser grid system for debris and dust protection — except that instead of being stuck to the ship, our lasers can now wander around and intercept threats with more flexibility.
 Is it a good thing?
 Well, at least the people who made this pattern public domain think so.
-Personally, I've heard potential horror stories about laser djinn swarms used as weapons but I don't think they have enough battery to be a threat.
-If you want to be exceedingly annoying by blinding someone's sensors with swarms of laser emitters, however, they might cut it.
+Personally, I've heard potential horror stories about laser djinn swarms used as weapons, but I don't think they have enough battery life to be a threat.

 /WALKER FAMILY